vishu0710/vishu0710/README.md

   - 🔭 I’m currently working as a Software Developer in Bengaluru, India
   - 🌱 I’m currently learning Machine Learning and Big Data
   - 💬 Ask me about [Geoguessr](https://youtu.be/9XFyngt1dk0?t=1268), [Chess](https://www.chess.com/member/sciencepal) and Tintin comics
-  - 😄 Pronouns: He / Him
+  - 😄 Pronouns: they / them
-  - ⚡ Fun fact: My name is an anagram of "I Play Data"
+  - ⚡ Fun fact: My name is an anagram of "V Shu"

   #### 📫 How to reach me: